leetaylor7/DataBootCamp-Project-3/README.md

 Objectives:
 - Provide an open ended data inferface for anyone to draw logical conclusion from economic data.
+- Provide information in a manner where people can make policy decisions, or get ready for more californians to drive on their streets.

 Project requirements and our goals to meet them:
 - Languages required